 Exons are coding part of a gene which are joined after splicing and constructs the final transcript.

 Regulatory elements are located on the extreme ends of a gene.

 Promotes are non-coding sequences but facilitates binding sites for enzymes and transcriptional factors to work.
 The promoter consists of TATA box and CCAAT sequences for enzyme binding.

 The entire promoter region is located on the 5’ end and made up of core promoter and proximal promoter sequences (see the above image).

 Here, the core promoter facilitates RNA polymerase bindings (and other proteins) to start transcription.
 While the proximal promoter provides bindings for transcriptional factors.

-The 3’ untranslated regions are non-coding regions of gene helps in aborting the process of transcription and to form the final transcript.
+The 3’ untranslated regions are non-coding regions of gene help in aborting the process of transcription and to form the final transcript.